All Episodes

 How about this?

-The Security Council unanimo UN, United Nations Security Council unanimously approved a resolution today expanding the United Nations role in Iraq in a move aimed at reconciling the country's rival groups, winning support from neighboring countries and tackling Iran Iraq's humanitarian crisis.
+The Security Council, UN, United Nations Security Council unanimously approved a resolution today expanding the United Nations role in Iraq in a move aimed at reconciling the country's rival groups, winning support from neighboring countries and tackling Iraq's humanitarian crisis.

 In fact, they probably could sabotage it if they wanted to.

-But why in the world that do you do you realize if you're Harry Reid and Nancy Pelosi, and you're out there, you know, doing whatever you do on vacation, uh and you get up and you read the UN's expanding its role in Iraq when you've claimed it's a defeat and it's over, so and you've got your Democrat senators over there saying a surge is working, you got Bush's poll numbers rising while Congresses are flatlining and falling.
+But why in the world, do you realize if you're Harry Reid and Nancy Pelosi and you're out there doing whatever you do on vacation and you get up and you read the UN's expanding its rolling Iraq when you've claimed it's a defeat and it's over, and you've got your Democrat senators over there saying a surge is working, you've got Bush's poll numbers rising while Congresses are flatlining and falling.

 What must those people think?